 This mellow spice contains the same eugenol as cloves and cinnamon, so it works against plaque and bad breath.
 In addition, the eugenol can ease swollen gums or tender teeth.
 To do so, simply rub nutmeg oil on the sore area or sip a cup of warm nutmeg tea and drink it.

 In most major surgeries or medical situations, saline is used to keep things sterile.
 Rinsing your mouth with warm salt water is the same idea.
-The salt water will break up any food stuck in between teeth and kill any bacteria that may be causing damage.
+The saltwater will break up any food stuck in between teeth and kill any bacteria that may be causing damage.
 It is also a great way to ease pain and reduce inflammation from infection of the gums.

-A salt water mouth rinse is useful for a number of different reasons.
+A saltwater mouth rinse is useful for a number of different reasons.
 It’s a great option for anyone who has a sore throat, gum sores or recently underwent dental procedures.
-It doesn’t take the place of modern dental hygiene, but is used as a supportive measure for adults and children alike.
+It doesn’t take the place of modern dental hygiene but is used as a supportive measure for adults and children alike.

-How does a salt water mouth rinse work to reduce dental bacteria?
+How does a saltwater mouth rinse work to reduce dental bacteria?
 It temporarily increases the pH balance of your mouth, creating an alkaline environment in which bacteria struggle to survive.
 Because they generally prefer an acidic environment, using the rinse often enough can make it difficult for bacteria to breed.

 The use of salt also promotes healing, so it’s ideal to use it 24 hours after minor dental surgery to help your mouth recover.
 It’s an isotonic solution, which means it contains the same salts and minerals our bodies do in equal concentrations.
 For this reason, it doesn’t irritate the mucous membranes as a medicinal mouthwash might, which is why many dentists recommend it as a gentle healing aid after a procedure.

 Thyme is an aromatic bush with small leaves and is mostly used for cooking.
-In addition, it can also be used as herbal medication for treating tooth infections and toothaches.
+In addition, it can also be used as an herbal medicine for treating tooth infections and toothaches.
 It functions as an antiseptic, which can eliminate and reduce toothaches and the buildup of bacteria in the mouth.
-Thyme is mainly used as antibacterial agent because of its active constituents that reduce unwanted bacteria in the body, including the mouth.
+Thyme is mainly used as an antibacterial agent because of its active constituents that reduce unwanted bacteria in the body, including the mouth.
 Since antiquity, and even today, people have been using herbal medications in treating minor ailments and diseases, and they have often proven to be more effective than modern medications in some ways.
 So, if you experience toothaches, or feel like you have an infection in your mouth, you may want to try thyme to treat it.

 Many people use dried thyme as herbal tea.They usually add one teaspoon of dried thyme to their cups or mugs and mix it with hot water plus honey to taste.
 Like every normal tea, they drink it twice or three times a day.
 This way, they will be able to protect yourself from bacteria causing infection.
 You may also want to try this regimen to avoid getting tooth issues.
 If you do not want to use dried thyme, you may also want to try the ready-made ones, thyme tea bags, which can be bought at supermarkets and health food stores.

 This aromatic shrub of Northern America also goes by the name angelica tree, prickly ash, or Suter berry.
 Native Americans chewed on the bark to relieve their toothaches similarly to the way neem was used in ancient India.
-The numbing it triggers is profound, and induces salivating to clean the mouth and prevent tooth rot.
-It’s also effective for stomach disorders, rheumatic problems, skin infections, sore throats and coughs.
+The numbing it triggers is profound and induces salivating to clean the mouth and prevent tooth rot.
+It’s also effective for stomach disorders, rheumatic problems, skin infections, sore throats, and coughs.

 This brightly colored spice used in Middle-East and Indian dishes boasts more than a strong, unique flavor.
 Its antibacterial and anti-inflammatory properties are more pronounced than other herbs mentioned above.
 For centuries, it was used in Ayurvedic in tooth and gum care rub.
 The paste combined 1 teaspoon of turmeric with half a teaspoon of salt and just enough mustard oil to get a wet consistency.
-They encouraged applying it twice daily, or packing it against an infected or inflamed area to reduce pain and bacterial growth.
+They encouraged applying it twice daily or packing it against an infected or inflamed area to reduce pain and bacterial growth.

 Recent studies, according to the Journal of Natural Science, Biology and Medicine, suggest it has some impressive health benefits as well, including the healing of inflamed gums.
-To treat gums, the journal reported that researchers recommend applying a paste made of one teaspoon of turmeric, half a teaspoon of salt and half teaspoon of mustard oil.
+To treat gums, the Journal reported that researchers recommend applying a paste made of one teaspoon of turmeric, half a teaspoon of salt and half teaspoon of mustard oil.
 This should be done twice a day.